Zero Waste Dish Soap: 13 Brands For Clean Plates & A Clean Planet

 Clean freaks rejoice, zero waste soap is one of the easiest zero waste swaps you can make.

-In fact, it’s the secret ingredient to a zero waste kitchen and can give your dishes a sustainable sparkle that’s more (almost) scrumptious than mom’s homemade pie.
+In fact, it’s the secret ingredient to a zero waste kitchen and can give your dishes a sustainable sparkle that’s more (read: almost as) scrumptious than mom’s homemade pie.

 Just remember, zero waste living guides us toward reducing our landfill contribution.
 Instead, we try to use things that are compostable or reusable.
 To read more about the criteria we use to select a plastic free dish soap, click down to the bottom of the article.

-If you’re in a hurry to get your dishes done with an eco friendly dish soap, here are our favorites:
+If you’re in a hurry to get your dishes done with an eco friendly dish soap, here are some of our faves:

 1. NO TOX LIFE